 * does not include impact of fees

 You can see that Wealthsimple came out on top with its Balanced SRI portfolio returning 16.61% in 2019 while Nutmeg trailed with a return of 11.10%.
 It is worth noting that Nutmeg's Socially Responsible Investment (SRI) portfolio 5 finished in the middle of the pack, so Nutmeg's balanced portfolios shouldn't be automatically overlooked based purely on performance.
 Vanguard was the second-best performer and also the cheapest in terms of fees, so on balance it looks like a good all-rounder.

-Bear in mind that investing comes with risk, so there is no guarantee that the top performers in 2019 will remain so in years to come.
+Bear in mind that investing comes with risk and markets can move quickly, as has played out in recent weeks, so there is no guarantee that the top performers in 2019 will remain so in years to come.
 Plus, the risk level of portfolio you choose will depend on how much focus there is on protecting your capital from losses rather than making as much as possible in rising markets.

 While you may be looking for the best-performing Stocks & Shares ISA, there are other factors that you should consider when selecting a product.
 This might include factors such as price, asset mix, minimum investment, quality of customer service, investment and product choice, and the options to view and manage your portfolio – whether through an app or a user-friendly website.
 Check out our article 'The best stocks and shares ISA (& the cheapest fund platform)'.